bctnry/PushEject/README.md

 ## Does writing code actually help you relax?
 That kinda depends.
-It of course wouldn't be as relaxing as coding in a top-tier mansion if you live in a capsule hotel.
+It of course wouldn't be as relaxing as coding in a top-tier mansion with your girlfriend hugging you from the back if you live in a capsule hotel.

 ## How long are you gonna stay in Shenzhen?
 At least till 7th September.
 To be fair, I hate Shenzhen.
 I hate it with a